Home » Science and Tech Notes » Electric Vehicles (EVs)

 • Moreover, the availability of rare earth metals and other raw materials required for the production of batteries is limited.

-• Limited Manufacturing Capacities: India is heavily dependent on import in EV sector such as rechargeable batteries, equipment, etc.
+• Limited Manufacturing Capacities: India is heavily dependent on imports in the EV sector, such as rechargeable batteries, equipment, etc.

 • Lack of Scrapping Policy: End-of-life disposal of EVs is a concern due to the presence of high-voltage components that can harm the environment if not properly managed.

-• Shortage of Skilled Workforce: EVs have unique components and systems, such as batteries, electric motors etc., that require specialized training and expertise to repair and service.
+• Shortage of Skilled Workforce: EVs have unique components and systems, such as batteries, electric motors, etc., that require specialised training and expertise to repair and service.

 • Cyber Security and Privacy Concerns: The interconnectedness of EVs and personal devices introduces potential threats such as mobile malware, phishing attacks, and data breaches.